 Originally a place to discuss small arms without shouting, Gunpowder & Lead rapidly evolved into a mixed bag of security-oriented topics, including international relations, foreign policy, the U.S. military, foreign militaries, the international arms trade, strategy (and strategery), and defense writ large, with the occasional domestic gun post thrown in for fun.
 Sometimes we get a little meta and talk about ladies, whiskey, leadership, the sociology of foreign policy, and talking to people on the Internet.

-A graduate of Oberlin College, Diana has worked in fundraising and business development for nonprofits for several years.
+A graduate of Oberlin College, Diana worked in fundraising and business development for nonprofits for several years in Washington, DC before heading west.
 She’s been talking to people on the Internet for over 15 years and is a die-hard social media devotee.
-She was named a dynamic foreign policy tweeter by CNN and Andrew Sullivan once approved of her thoughts on meeting internet people for drinks.
+She was named a dynamic foreign policy tweeter by CNN back when she spent too much time on Twitter, and Andrew Sullivan once approved of her thoughts on meeting internet people for drinks.

 CAITLIN FITZ GERALD